Multi-GeV Fermi-LAT Detection of PSR B1259-63: Results and Discussion

-For the model, we adopt parameters similar to those in previously discussed in the literature scenarios.
+For the model, we adopt parameters which are similar to those that have previously been discussed in literature.
 The electrons follow a cutoff power-law distribution with index $\Gamma_e = 1.8$ and cutoff energy $E_{\mathrm{cut},e} = 10$~TeV.
 The magnetic field in the emission region located at an average distance $d = 2$~a.u. from the Be star is $B_0 = 1$~G. The synchrotron and IC components are shown in Fig.~\ref{fig:spectrum} (right panel) as black dotted and dot–dashed curves, respectively.
 These components reproduce the data reasonably well, in line with earlier models.
 We therefore argue that the \lat detection above 10~GeV represents the low-energy part of the IC component, peaking at $\sim 100$~GeV and extending into the TeV band.

-In this scenario, similar orbital variability patterns are expected in the 10–100~GeV and TeV energies.
+In this illustrative estimate, similar orbital variability patterns are expected in the 10–100~GeV and TeV energies.
 This is supported by \hess observations, which detected the system between roughly $-100$ and $+100$~days around periastron.
 Note, that no \hess observations have been reported for earlier epochs (prior to $-100$~days).

-The detection of \psrb at $\sim -400$~days before periastron raises important questions about the origin of the very-high-energy (VHE) emission.
+The detection of \psrbb at $\sim -400$~days before periastron raises important questions about the origin of the very-high-energy (VHE) emission.
 In the model of~\citet{Chernyakova2020}, the VHE emission is produced near the apex of the shock cone formed by the interaction of the stellar outflow with the relativistic pulsar wind.
-The apex’s position is set by the momentum balance between the two outflows, giving $d_{\mathrm{tip}} = \alpha \cdot D$, where $D$ is the separation between the Be star and the pulsar.
-For spherically symmetric winds, $\alpha$ is independent of $D$ and depends just on the momenta of stellar and pulsar winds.
-In this model, the VHE emission is IC radiation from relativistic electrons scattering off stellar photons, with intensity inversely proportional to $\alpha^2 D^2$.
+The apex’s position is set by the momentum balance between the two outflows, giving $d_{\mathrm{apex}} = \alpha \cdot D$, where $D$ is the separation between the Be star and the pulsar.
 For the orbital parameters from~\citet{Shannon2014}, $D$ varies from $\sim 10$~a.u. at $-400$~days, to $\sim 1$~a.u. at periastron, and $\sim 5$~a.u. at $+100$~days.
-The expected ratio of GeV fluxes between $T_1 = -400$~days and $T_2 = 0$~days is $(D(T_1)/D(T_2))^2$, implying a variation of nearly two orders of magnitude (assuming the same efficiency of particles' acceleration).